 We've given these their own section as they occupy a rather unique place in game history- Japanese mobile games are almost always impossible to play in our modern times of iPhones and Androids and whatnot.
-Emulating even something designed for games like the m-Gage is like pulling teeth, but several Jaleco mobile games have, for reasons we will never truly understand, been ported to the Playstation Vita.
+Emulating even something designed for games like the m-Gage is like pulling teeth, but several Jaleco mobile games, for reasons we will never truly understand, were ported to the Playstation Vita as part of the short-lived Playstation Mobile section.
 Even more bafflingly, these somehow made it to the UK and US Playstation Mobile shops.
 The City Connection games in particular come as a double-pack, including City Connection DX and City Connection Rocket.
-Originally, these games were released for i-mode mobile phones in Japan only, but now any old fool (read: meeeee) can play them, so let's have a looksie, eh?
+Originally, these games were released for i-mode mobile phones in Japan only, but now any old fool (read: meeeee) can play them (or could, until they were delisted), so let's have a looksie, eh?

 I can't say if this one had any gameplay improvements from the 2002 version, but it does look much closer to the arcade version than the NES/Famicom port.
 It still uses the block system for painting the roads, however, and everything's much smaller.
 The way the game itself plays, though, is a lot choppier, and the tiny screen makes it pretty difficult to play as you have even less room to manoeuvre than usual.
 Additionally, Fire is assigned to the Down key, so you can no longer accelerate as you fall.
 Also, rather than hold Up and Jump to do a higher jump, pressing Up does a big jump, and a different key does the normal jump.
 On the plus side, it keeps a surprising amount of content in-tact, including different music tracks and, well, for an early colour mobile game like this, it's pretty impressive.
 It even keeps the Double Shot in!
 Had it been sold on its own, though, it probably would've been skippable.
 Nice bonus, anyway.